Table of Contents

 Foods for Relief

 Ginkgo biloba: Ginkgo biloba is a Chinese herb that can have a positive effect on vertigo symptoms.
 Gingko can be taken in liquid or capsule form.
 Several studies have found that Ginkgo extract can be effective in treating symptoms of dizziness.
-Those suffering from vertigo can take 240 milligrams of ginkgo biloba each day to help with balance problems.
+Those suffering from vertigo can take 240 milligrams of ginkgo biloba each day (divided twice daily) to help with balance problems.

 Ginger Tea: Ginger is an ancient remedy for many ailments.
 The Journal of Acupuncture and Tuina Science found that ginger root can reduce vertigo's effect better than repositioning techniques.
 To make ginger tea, ginger root can be steeped in a cup of boiling water for 5 minutes.
 Drinking this tea twice a day to help with symptoms of dizziness and nausea.